Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Your average human would be 60 to 100.

-Yeah, I'll tell you what, I once made a lady's heartbeat.
+I once made a lazy's heartbeat.

-No one's believing that
+No one's believing that.

-I made a lady's heart beat
+I made a lady's heartbeat.

-Yeah, you know, you don't want to pound
+Yeah, you don't want to pound.

 Really?

-You know, like a do-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-a.
+You know, like a do-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-d-a.

 About that.

+Yeah.
 It's very encouraging.

 But please stop.

-So he's 43 kilos, his heart is 200 beats per minute is a lot.
+His heart is 200 beats per minute is a lot.

 So is the meth still coursing through him?